TimoGuy/BTZC_game_engine/Hawsoo_devnotes.md

 - [ ] ~~Remove "change viewport with f1" button from main viewport.~~

-## Use simple anim dude and make dummy character.
+## Use simple anim dude and make dummy character and create fighting animation movesets.

 > Cece suggested naming the dummy character "Frank-e", so I'll name them that.